yudong-94/personal-website/_posts/2020-09-10-DsaReadingList.md

+---
-## Data Science & Analytics Reading List
+title: "Data Science & Analytics Reading List"
+date: 2020-09-10
+categories:
+  - blog
+tags:
+  - online courses
+  - learning
+---

 This summer I got the opprotunity to mentor an intern in the Product Analytics team at Ancestry.
 I personally learned a lot from my mentor when I was an analyst intern three years ago (he later became my first full-time manager, and has been the one I turn to whenever I need career guidance).
 Therefore, I feel like it's the perfect time for me to give back to those who helped me along the way.
 I am putting together this reading list as a gift to my intern, hoping except from the hands-on experience, he also gets more inspiration in his Data Science & Analytics career from this internship.
 <br>